Mauricioc93/harnessing-mine-thermal-energy/README.md

 ## Requirements
 ### Overall
- - Python 3.10 (code has not been tested with other python versions).
+ - Python 3.10 (code has not been tested with other Python versions).
  - Python package dependencies:
  -   Numpy
  -   Pandas